slaurianodev/grpc-sample/README.md

 src/main/resources/scripts-db

-To apply them, run on the following order:
+To apply them, execute on the following order:

 1. create-db.sh
-2. create-tables.sql
+2. create-tables.sql*
-3. pre-inserts.sql
+3. pre-inserts.sql*

 Before you build the project, remember to setup the **hibernate.cfg.xml** to your own database info.
 The **hibernate.cfg.xml** is in the folder _src/main/resources_.

+*Note: these scripts need to be executed on mysql [see here](https://dev.mysql.com/doc/refman/8.0/en/batch-mode.html)

 #### Build
 To build the project, use the following command: